 3. Fill the Surveys As Soon As Possible

-Sometimes, when you take surveys that are popping in your account, you are right away disqualified or screened out.
+Sometimes, when you complete a survey popping in your account, you are right away disqualified or screened out.

-Have you ever wondered, why did it happen?
+Have you ever thought, why did it happen?

-So, to tackle this problem, I recommend checking your favorite survey sites multiple times a day so you won’t make this mistake.
+So, to tackle this problem, I highly recommend checking your favorite survey sites multiple times a day so you won’t miss them.
 Also, keep an eye on your emails to see any new notifications.

-The best you can do is create a different email address for paid survey sites.
-This way your survey specific emails won’t get lost in the pool of other emails.
+The best thing you can do is create a new email address, especially for paid survey sites.
+This way, you won’t miss any notifications as you will only receive survey related emails.

-I highly recommend taking surveys at the start of the week usually Monday or Tuesday because most market research companies send their surveys out at this time.
+I highly recommend getting active at the start of the week, usually Monday or Tuesday, because most market research companies send their surveys at this time.

-Now you know everything.
-So, go and sign-up to all these high-paying survey sites to see if its working for you.
+So, go and sign-up to all the high-paying survey sites & try this method.

-By going through all the tips mentioned in this post, I am quite sure you now know how to qualify for online surveys.
+By going through the tips mentioned in this post, I am quite sure you now know how to qualify for online surveys.
 Though these methods won’t give you a 100% result, it will definitely minimize the rejection rate.

 So, start implementing them the next time you take an online survey and see the results for yourself.